ICJIA/researchhub-docs/docs/auth-guide/tutorials/update-article.md

 As in creating a new item, you can reset the form at any point if you need to start from the clean slate.
 Unlike in the create form, however, `RESET` in the Edit form means recovering the original values.

 Click `RESET` button on the top right of the form and you will see the dialog box asking for confirmation.
-Click `RESET` againto proceed.
-You may click `BACK` to go back to the form and make futher changes if needed.
+Click `RESET` again to proceed.
+You may click `BACK` to go back to the form and make further changes if needed.

 <div style="text-align:center">
 <span class="fig-title">Figure 12a.
 Click RESET</span>